YellowJacketLinux/yjl-sysusers/README.md

 specific configurations for how to handle things like dynamic UID/GID allocation.

-A network or organization administrator of multiple system—even different distributions—can customize the JSON and rebuild the package to add specific static allocations that are needed for use cases specific to that network or organization.
+A network or organization administrator of multiple systems—even different distributions—can customize the JSON and rebuild the package to add specific static allocations that are needed for use cases specific to that network or organization.